whyhankee/node-flw/README.md

 ## What / Why

-`async` is the defacto standard for callback flow control.
-I do have some issues here that I would like to improve:

-* I'm always struggling with combinations of `auto`, `series`, `parallel`, `waterfall` and keeping references to the results from the called functions.
-It seems to boil down to either:

-	* Assign the results to variables in an outer scope - yuck.
-This would also require you to use inline functions which gives long messy functions and a performance hit since the functions need to be created every-time the funcion gets called.

-	* Dragging everything with you in a waterfall during the entire flow - yuck.
-When you need to retain more than a few result variables this get messy real fast.
-It would also limit the beneficial use of parallel functions half-way.

-	* Use `async.auto` - Close, however, the dependency map is easy to get wrong over time.

-  * So, in `flw` every function gets called with a context object to store and retrieve data.
-The context object also has some helper methods.

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>
 * Be able to stop the flow, keeping the err mechanism for system-errors - Sometimes there is just no more work to be done.
 Only useful in a `.series()`
 * Auto-avoid 'callback on the same tick' stack-overflow issues, all functions will be called with `setImmediate()` (or `setTimeout()` in a browser).

 *Note*